janhieber/small_hifi/dsp_input/README.md

 # About
 This is the DSP/control board.

+Hardware desig files are here, [firmware](firmware/) is in subfolder.

 # Technical
 - Audio source
   - Analog stereo input with 3.5 mm jack + good ADC